 And finally, the tools.
 Photographers have a complex relationship with their tools.
-The intangible qualities of working with old, high-quality, made-to-last-forever film cameras brings a joy to the process of picture making.
+The intangible qualities of working with old, high-quality, made-to-last-forever film cameras brings joy to the process of picture-making.
 There’s a partnership there that for me, today’s modern digital cameras simply can’t match.

 At the end of the day the decision to shoot film is a personal one based on an individual’s creative objective.

 JC: I’m an outdoor photographer with a particular fondness for the Rocky Mountain West, especially northern Colorado and southern Wyoming.
 I remember once looking at a map of Colorado and seeing the little compass on the page, placed in an uninteresting portion of land in the northwest corner of Moffatt County – obscuring what few features lie beneath.
 These are the places I want to visit – at least in part because they’re deemed worthless by others.

 The height of joy for me is discovering someplace new; someplace I’ve never seen before – preferably someplace with few people around.
 I love to explore; to discover what road connects with another; what lies between the gaps in the maps, or where a road ends.
 As I do so, anything along that route is fair game.

 What’s the next challenge…Your next step?
 How do you see improving your technique, or what aspect of your photography would you like to try and master in the next 12 months?